 It is vitally important that even during the height of these recurring wars between the Israelis, the Palestinians, and Hezbollah that the world is not distracted from the very real possibility of producing an entirely different region in the Middle East that is shaped by democracy.
 As the ceasefire begins and before the next inevitable round of fighting ignites, the only reasonable path forward for Israel, Palestine and the Middle East must be a renewed urgency in providing a solution to the political violence in the region.
-The Arab Spring, being the first credible path to Arab democracy, represents the opening of a peaceful path to survival for Israel and relief for the repressed Arab world.
+The Arab Spring, being the first credible path to Arab democracy, represents the opening of a peaceful road to peace for Israel and relief for the repressed Arab world.
 But it is vitally important that democratic Israel’s number one foreign policy goal, beyond Israel’s self-defense, becomes a full-throated, united, and uniquely Israeli investment in the new Arab Spring democracy movements on its borders including leveraging Israel’s influence on the U.S. policy in the region.

 The Jewish people have not only been a key actor in the development of modern technology and culture but have also had a unique role in modern philosophy and politics.
 The history of the state of Israel and of the Jewish people themselves is a story that should tell us that democratic institutions are the only path to reducing the violence that governments are capable of.
 Jews have inhabited every corner of Europe and every country that has risen and fallen since the Roman Empire.
 It has always been in the interest of the Jews to support the rights of the minority against the often violent majority.
 Jewish thinkers were at the heart of the development of modern democracy including revolutionaries like Baruch Spinoza, a Jew living in the Netherlands, who challenged the traditions of the Jews of his community and in doing so helped ignite a revolution in the questioning of authority that would lead his readers to birth new ideas for the evolution of religion, society, and government.